-Although the Company has entered into the license agreements necessary to develop its product candidates, including the free-ofcharge license from Biogen for TMS-008 and TMS-009, the Company's ability to develop its product candidates may be adversely affected if the scope of the licenses is inadequate.
+Although the Company has entered into the license agreements necessary to develop its product candidates, including the free-of-charge license from our partner for TMS-008, TMS-009 and JX09, the Company's ability to develop its product candidates may be adversely affected if the scope of the licenses is inadequate.
 In addition, in the event that the Company's future development of product candidates requires the use of patents or proprietary technologies of third parties, if the Company is unable to obtain a license to such patents or technologies, if the Company is forced to grant licenses under unfavorable terms, or if the Company is unable to comply with the terms of the licenses granted to the Company, material damage could be caused to its business.